xlanor/matilda-legacy/README.md

 # Matilda
 Matilda is a telegram bot written in Python 3 to scrape news articles, written in order to allow me to get a better understanding of Python.
-This bot is purely for educational purposes only.
+This bot is purely for educational purposes.

 ## Supported Sites
 * Straits Times